 The seated portion of the show functions on a general admission basis.
 There will be no assigned seating.

 The schedule varies according to season.
 For details and to schedule a visit on the date most convenient for you, visit our TicketPro page.
-AURA opens March 21, 2017 and will run for at least one full year.

-At the moment (spring 2017), shows are scheduled to take place on Tuesday, Wednesday and Thursday evenings at 6PM.
+Shows are scheduled to take place on Tuesday, Wednesday and Thursday evenings at 6PM.
 Two performances will take place on both Friday evenings (6PM and 8PM) and Saturday nights (7PM and 9PM).

 Each visit runs approximately 45 minutes.
 The show is divided in two parts: spectators can expect a thematic tour followed by a multimedia experience.

 The Basilica can accommodate 600 spectators per performance.